University of Valley Forge: Athletics

-UVF teams, known as the Patriots, compete at the Division III level of the National Collegiate Athletic Association (NCAA).
-The university joined the Colonial States Athletic Conference in the 2020-2021 academic year.
+UVF teams, known as the Patriots, competed at the Division III level of the National Collegiate Athletic Association (NCAA).
+The institution joined the Colonial States Athletic Conference in the 2020-2021 academic year.
 UVF then became a member of the United East Conference after the pre-existing UEC and CSAC merged in 2023.
-Men's sports include baseball, basketball, cross country, soccer, and volleyball; while women's sports include basketball, cross country, soccer, softball, and volleyball.
-Intramural golf and cross country are also offered as club sports.
+Men's sports included baseball, basketball, cross country, soccer, and volleyball; while women's sports included basketball, cross country, soccer, softball, and volleyball.
+Intramural golf and cross country were also offered as club sports.